- Falls are increasing in Wakefield

 - Explore policy, procedures and pathways around falls prevention and the proactive management of fallers in institutions, including extra care housing facilities.

-- Below a map containing community assists that are available to support the eldery around reabiliation and falls prevention we be ready shortly.
+Below is a map showing community assets that are available to support the eldery around reabiliation and falls prevention.